 9. An NPC would give total clarity to the issue of ‘cult- / hero-worship’ — whether the preservation of the Oxley home would be deemed as such by Singaporeans at large; LKY was evidently personally averse to the idea of self-immortalization by statuary, with his now delightfully noted but somewhat tongue-in-cheek ‘Ozymandias’ reference.
 [For those who are new, the odd-sounding Greek-name metaphor here is in reference to LKY’s allusion to a poem that scoffs at the fleetingness of fame and power all too eager to be immortalized in sculpture only to be made equal in dust over time as exemplified by the fallen and broken statue of Pharaoh Ramses.]

-10. In all likelihood, LKY would personally approve of an NPC in the present circumstance as he would be all too pleased to see an end to the embitterment engulfing his children over the Oxley dispute.
+10. In all likelihood, LKY would personally approve of an NPC in the present circumstance as he would be all too pleased to see an end to the embitterment engulfing his children (and possibly his grandchildren) over the Oxley altercation.
 The unintended consequences created by the Oxley hubbub have overwhelmed the nation; not a moment too soon to enable an NPC to put a finality to it.